polterguy/polterguy.github.io/documentation/magic.lambda.mime/index.md

 # Magic Lambda MIME

 Magic Lambda MIME give you the ability to parse and create MIME messages from Hyperlambda.
-It contains 6 basic slots.
+It contains the following slots.

-1. **[mime.parse]** - Parses a MIME message, and returns as lambda
+* __[mime.parse]__ - Parses a MIME message, and returns it as a lambda object
-1. **[.mime.parse]** - Parses a native MimeEntity for you, and returns as lambda
+* __[.mime.parse]__ - Parses a native MimeEntity for you, and returns it as a lambda object (not for usage directly from Hyperlambda code)
-2. **[mime.create]** - Creates a MIME message for you, and returns the entire message as text
+* __[mime.create]__ - Creates a MIME message for you, and returns the entire message as text, being the MIME entity
-3. **[.mime.create]** - Creates a MIME message for you, and returns it as a native MimeEntity object (not for usage directly from Hyperlambda code)
+* __[.mime.create]__ - Creates a MIME message for you, and returns it as a native MimeEntity object (not for usage directly from Hyperlambda code)
-4. **[pgp.keys.private.import]** - Imports an ASCII armored private PGP key bundle, in addition to any public keys found in the bundle
+* __[pgp.keys.private.import]__ - Imports an ASCII armored private PGP key bundle, in addition to any public keys found in the bundle
-4. **[pgp.keys.public.import]** - Imports an ASCII armored public PGP key bundle
+* __[pgp.keys.public.import]__ - Imports an ASCII armored public PGP key bundle

+**Notice** - The PGP related slots above are currently in BETA implementation, and their API might change in a future version of Magic.

 ## Parsing MIME messages